MicrosoftDocs/dynamics-365-ai/ai-docs/sales/analyze-deals-flow-between-snapshots.md

 ### View summary and flow

--	When you place the cursor<!--note from editor: Should this be "When you hover over a forecast category..."?
-That's how it was described in the CE topics.--> on a forecast category in the stack, a summary of the category is displayed, including the forecast category with snapshot name, the aggregated budget amount, and the number of opportunities that are influencing the aggregated amount.
+-	When you hover over a forecast category in the stack, a summary of the category is displayed, including the forecast category with snapshot name, the aggregated budget amount, and the number of opportunities that are influencing the aggregated amount.
 Also, the flow is highlighted to show how the opportunities are trending between the snapshots.

 -	This flow depends on how the status of the opportunity in a forecast category of Snapshot 1 changed to the other forecast category in Snapshot 2.
 If there's no change in the status of the opportunity, the flow remains the same between forecast categories in the snapshots.